Frequently Asked Questions

 -

-Do you want more tips to easily train new Cortex users virtually?
+Do you want more tips to easily train new Davicom Cortex users virtually?

 It’s easy to chat about what you see in your Davicom Cortex with anyone else who’s connected (except “Web View” users).
 You’ll find the blue chat bubble at the top right, under the Logout command.